-With proper heating and a little supplemental lighting, you can grow tomatoes, peppers, cukes and melons in the harshest of winter months... now how cool is that?
+With minimal heating and (necessary in some locations) a little supplemental lighting, you can grow tomatoes, peppers, cukes and melons in the harshest of winter months... now how cool is that?

 A CONTROLLED LAB...

 Are you a control freak?
 A greenhouse allows you total control over climate.
 You can create the "perfect growing environment".
 A greenhouse lends itself well to experimentation, too.

 Create your own ultimate automated food factory... with a hydroponic greenhouse.